apache/pulsar/site2/docs/functions-debug.md

 For complete code samples, see [here](https://github.com/jerrypeng/pulsar-functions-demos/tree/master/debugging).

+> Note
-Debugging with localrun mode for Pulsar Functions written in other languages will be supported soon.
+> Debugging with localrun mode for Pulsar Functions written in other languages will be supported soon.

 ## Use log topic